IBM/customer-churn-prediction/README.md

 ![](doc/source/images/013.jpg)

 #### 2. Using IBM Cloud CLI:
 In your terminal, and inside the `frontend/` folder.
-In your IDE opend the file `manifest.yml` and change the name of the application to something of your choice.
+In your IDE open the file `manifest.yml` and change the name of the application to something of your choice.
 App push may fail if that name is already taken, as this will be the route of the your application.

 After saving the changes in `manifest.yml`, type in the following: